PhillipsAuctionHouse/seldon/src/docs/CONTRIBUTING.md

 We use `semantic-release` to publish new releases when a commit of type `feat` or `fix` is merged to the `main` branch.
 This is done automatically by this [GitHub Workflow](https://github.com/PhillipsAuctionHouse/seldon/blob/main/.github/workflows/publish.yml).
 The version number is determined by the commit messages.

+## Starting a new component

+We would like our components to be created with accessibility support.
+Please check the [RadixUI](https://www.radix-ui.com/primitives/docs/overview/introduction) library of components first to see if there's a component that you can start from.
+It sets all the `aria-roles` correctly so screenreaders and other assistive technologies can read the elements.
+It also covers standard UX patterns and accessibility best practices like keyboard navigation that are quite expensive to implement.
+If we do have to build a component from scratch, please review the patterns [here](https://www.w3.org/WAI/ARIA/apg/patterns/) to make sure you cover accessibility.

 ## Styling new components

 Components should have their own sass partial in which the corresponding styles